 B = (((log (B * (1.0 - 0.0108) + 0.0108)) * 300) + 685) / 1023

 As you can have different formulas in each colour channel, the actual possibilities are very powerful!

 The main problem with inverting a LUT is with edge boundary excursions beyond the cube colour space if the original LUT was making major gamma/gamut changes.
 The inversion of such a LUT will clip data at the cube boundaries.
 Because of this, inversion of a complex LUT is not a recoverable process - re-inverting an inverted LUT will almost never get you back to the original LUT, unless the original LUT was a very mild LUT!

-The Video Scale LUT manipulation tool needs to be used when a LUT box or LUT function within a DI system is expecting a full range LUT data set, but the image data presented to the LUT is in TV Legal range, mapped within full range.
+The Video Scale LUT manipulation tool needs to be used when a LUT box or LUT function within a DI system or display requires video scale LUT data, held within a full range LUT.
+This is required when the image data presented to the LUT is in TV Legal range, mapped within a full data range.

-An example of this is the eeColor LUT Box.
+An example of this is the old eeColor LUT Box, and madVR.

 ARRI Look import is very straightforward, with LightSpace providing a navigation menu to select the Look file to import and apply to the presently active LUT Image.
 This should usually be a 'File/New' bypass LUT, so the the generated LUT contains only the ARRI Look data.
 If a bypass 'blank' LUT is not the presently active LUT within LightSpace the ARRI Look data will be concatenated with the existing LUT configuration.

 The ARRI Look Export function will do the best possible to faithfully represent the LUT being 'extracted', based on the relatively limited capability of the ARRI Look format.

 The more complex the LUT the less accurate the extracted Look data will be - obviously - but the results are surprisingly good, from all but the most complex LUTs.